zym-lang/zym-js/README.md

 ---

-> **`0.3.0`.** The JS API, native-signature grammar, and value marshaling are stable for this release.
->
-> Bytecode is portable across builds of `0.3.0`, but the format changed since `0.2.0`: artifacts produced by earlier versions do not load.

----

 If you've used Zym from C, this is the same VM, same bytecode, same semantics, just reachable from `import`.
+It is also what runs the [playground](https://zym-lang.org/playground.html) on zym-lang.org, so the language you try in the browser is this package.

 ```js
 import Zym from "@zym-lang/zym-js";